Understanding the 'pacman-mirrors' Command (with examples)

 Explanation:

-• pacman-mirrors: The command itself.
+• pacman-mirrors: The main utility.

-Example output:
+Example Output:

-Use case 4: Switch to a different branch:
+Use case 4: Switch to a different branch

 Code:

-sudo pacman-mirrors --api --set-branch unstable
+sudo pacman-mirrors --api --set-branch stable|unstable|testing

 Explanation:

-• pacman-mirrors: The command itself.
+• pacman-mirrors: The utility involved.

-Example output:
+Example Output:

-Use case 5: Generate a mirrorlist, only using mirrors in your country:
+Use case 5: Generate a mirrorlist, only using mirrors in your country

 Code: